paulsbruce/paulsbruce.io/_pages/sales-engineering.md

 I now know that my balance of successful and happy lives in sales engineering.

-- Now: seeking a full-time role
+- **Now: seeking a full-time role in:**
     - Senior Sales Engineer; Enterprise, Federal, Mid-market
-- Post-acquisition, a few years:
+- For 3 years (post-acquisition) [more](#){: #pm-years-toggle-link .li-more}
+    - Summer of 2024
+        - Sabbatical, volunteering on local farms
+        - Co-organized DevOpsDays Boston for fifth year in a row
+        - Kickoff of side project, [Growgistics](https://growgistics.io) (agricultural tech inbubator)
-    - 2023 - 2024 (Tricentis): PM in Platform Services, Identity Management (got asked to do something, didn't work out)
+    - 2023 - 2024 (Tricentis): PM in Platform Services, Identity Management
+        - got asked to work on Federated Identity Management and platform services, initiative cancelled due to cost-cutting measures
-    - 2022 - 2023 (Tricentis): Head of Incubation Engineering (tried something novel, didn't work out)
+    - 2022 - 2023 (Tricentis): Head of Incubation Engineering
+        - tried something novel, non-priority for corporate leadership
+        - multiple patents filed
+        - due-diligence analysis over 40+ potential acquisitions
+        - new product initiatives approved and staged for 2024 initiation
 - **For 5 years**:
     - **2020 - 2022 (Neotys/Tricentis): Head of Customer Engineering (a.k.a. advanced pre/post sales and solutions engineering)**
+        - Team attainment 126%, individual non-sales performance goals 100%
+        - President's Club award
     - **2017 - 2020 (Neotys): Senior Sales Engineer, Performance and Load Testing**
+        - Individual goals and team attainment higher than 115% each year
+        - 3 years of President's Club awards
 - For 2 years:
-    - 2015 - 2016 (SmartBear, Perfecto): Stint in Product Marketing, not my cup of tea
+    - 2015 - 2016 (SmartBear, Perfecto): Stint in Product Marketing, learned that product marketing was not my cup of tea but product evangelism is
 - **For 2.5 years**:
     - **2013 - 2015 (SmartBear): First time Sales Engineer on complex performance products**